 Loss of bladder control can be attributed to an overactive bladder that unexpectedly contracts frequently.
 Apart from the loss of bladder control, individuals could also suffer from frequent urination.
 To solve this problem, Botox can be injected into the bladder via a cystoscope.

 A cystoscope is inserted through the urethra to inject the Botox, which can help normalize urination and aid the bladder in contracting regularly, thus preventing loss of bladder control.

 Eliminates Underarm Sweating

-Excessive sweating is also known as hyperhidrosis, and it occurs when the sweat glands in the underarms are triggered to produce sweat..
-Some neurologists and dermatologists recommend using Botox injections to eliminate underarm sweating by injecting it directly into the muscles responsible for the sweat.
+Excessive sweating, also known as hyperhidrosis, occurs when the sweat glands in the underarms are triggered to produce sweat.
+Some neurologists and dermatologists recommend using Botox injections to reduce underarm sweating by injecting it directly into the muscles responsible for producing sweat.